MaxSikorski/mind-of-max-journal-blog/posts/future-of-robotics.md

 ## What You Should Be Learning Now

-If you want to be ahead of the curve in 2035, focus on:
+If you want to be ahead of the curve in 2030, focus on:

-1. **CAD/CAM fluency** — Fusion 360, FreeCAD, or SolidWorks
+1. **CAD/CAM fluency** — Autodesk Fusion, FreeCAD (Self-hosted & FOSS), or SolidWorks
 2. **Embedded systems** — ESP32, STM32, and real-time control
 3. **Python + ROS 2** — The lingua franca of robotics
 4. **Basic ML/AI** — At minimum, how to fine-tune and deploy models
 5. **Power electronics** — Motor drivers, battery management, safety systems
+5. **VL-JEPA** (my personal focus now)— Completely rethinking how AI inference is done locally through vision rather than through transformers and tokens.

 ## The Bottom Line

 We're entering an era where a motivated individual with a few thousand dollars can build machines that would have required a university lab a decade ago.
 The barrier isn't money anymore—it's **knowledge and persistence**.

-The home lab of 2035 won't just prototype.
+The home lab of 2030 won't just prototype.
 It will **manufacture, automate, and iterate** faster than many small companies can today.

 The future of robotics isn't just in factories.
 It's in your garage.